camilaprav/xfetch/README.md

 **xfetch** is a drop-in wrapper for native `fetch` with smart defaults and powerful middleware support.
 It offers a modern, ergonomic API that improves day-to-day fetch usage and supports full control over request/response flow.

-It can also serve as a lightweight alternative to libraries like Axios when you need middleware-style interceptors without the extra overhead.
+It can also serve as a lightweight alternative to libraries like Axios when you need Express-like middleware-style interceptors without the extra overhead.

 ---